• Skip to primary navigation

 You will want to look for a junior drum kit if your child is less than five feet tall.
 They are smaller so your child can comfortably reach the bass drum pedal and the cymbal (highest and lowest points of the drum set) while sitting on the drum throne.

 These junior drum sets will work best if he/she is between 2.5 ft and 5 ft tall.
 Shorter children will have to stretch, but will at least be growing into the set.
-Taller kids will need bigger drum sets to avoid unhealthy squatting which will obviously get worse in time.
+Taller kids will need bigger drum sets to avoid unhealthy squatting which will get worse in time.

-So, if your child is taller than 5 ft or quickly approaching that mark, I recommend you consider purchasing a full-size beginner drum set instead.
+So, if your child is taller than 5 feet or quickly approaching that mark, I recommend you consider purchasing a full-size beginner drum set instead.
 You can check out this article for my best full-size beginner drum sets.

 Typically, you should only consider a basic three-piece drum kit for younger children (under six) who aren’t ready for serious learning yet, or as a cheap kit for kids who are just testing their interest in learning to play.
-Be aware, though, if they do find a passion for drums you will want to upgrade.
+Be aware, though, that if they do find a passion for drums you will want to upgrade.

 If you don’t know much about drums yourself, you will probably want to choose a complete kit that comes with everything, including the foot pedal and cymbals.
 These kits tend to be easy to assemble, and you don’t have to seek out additional pieces.